geonetwork/doc/source/user-guide/publishing/managing-privileges.rst

 A *reviewer* can edit a metadata if:

-#.
-The metadata owner is member of one of the groups assigned to the reviewer.
+* The metadata owner is member of one of the groups assigned to the reviewer.

-#.
-She/he is the metadata owner.
+* They are the metadata owner.

-A *User Administrator* or an *Editor* can only edit metadata she/he created.
+A *User Administrator* or an *Editor* can only edit metadata they created.

+Setting Privileges
+###################

 Setting Privileges on a metadata record
 ---------------------------------------

-A button to access the Privileges page for a metadata record will appear in the search results or when the record is being viewed for:
+A button to access the Privileges page for a metadata record displays in the search results or when you are viewing the record for:

-#.
-All Administrators
+* All Administrators

-#.
-All Reviewers that are member of one of the groups assigned to the metadata owner.
+* All Reviewers that are member of one of the groups assigned to the metadata owner.

-#.
-The Owner of the metadata
+* The Owner of the metadata

-Privileges for the All and Intranet groups can only be edited by Administrators and Reviewers.
+Only Administrators and Reviewers can edit privileges for the All and Intranet groups.

 Setting Privileges on a selected set of metadata records
 --------------------------------------------------------

-Privileges can be set on a selected set of records in the search results using the "actions on selected set" menu.
+You can set privileges on a selected set of records in the search results using the "actions on selected set" menu.

 .. figure:: img/set-selection-privileges.png